-The other IFA firm Cape Verde4 Life said it worked with was The Financial Planning Partnership.
-As I understand it, The Financial Planning Partnership was a trading name used by another business that I'll call Business F. According to the FCA register, Business F was using the trading name The Financial Planning Partnership from 2009.
+The other IFA firm Cape Verde said it worked with was The Financial Planning Partnership.
+As I understand it the Financial Planning Partnership was also a trading name used by [another business] from 2010 to 21 December 2012.
+According to the FCA register [that other business] was not using the trading name 'The Financial Planning Partnership' after 2009.

-And as I understand it, The Financial Planning Partnership / Business F also operated a business model involving an unregulated introducer of the type highlighted by the FSA in its alert.
-So again if Options had made checks on that firm, it is likely those checks would also have given cause for concern rather than comfort.
+And as I understand it, The Financial Planning Partnership/[the other business] also operated a business model with an unregulated introducer ... of the type highlighted by the FSA in its alert.
+So again if Options had made checks on that firm before it stopped trading it is likely it would also have given cause for concern, rather than comfort.

-The above points relating to the two IFA firms Cape Verde4 Life said it worked with also mean that the following question in the company personnel and advice section of the proforma that were rated amber should have been reconsidered:
+The above points relating to the two IFA firms Cape Verde said it worked with also mean that the following question in the company personnel and advice section of the proforma that was rated amber should have been reconsidered: